Kevin Roberts (businessman): CEO of Saatchi & Saatchi (1997–2016)

-Business owner, consultant and coach (2016-present)
+Consultant and coach (2016–present)

-Since leaving Publicis Groupe in 2016, Roberts' main role has been counselling and coaching business leaders and employees on leadership, marketing and creative thinking through his company Red Rose Consulting, founded in 1995, clients include: Freemantle, AIA, Sogrape, Coordinate Advertising, and Transmed MEA.
+Since leaving Publicis Groupe in 2016, Roberts' main role has been counselling and coaching business leaders and employees on leadership, marketing and creative thinking through his company Red Rose Consulting, founded in 1995, clients include Fremantle, AIA, Sogrape, Coordinate Advertising, and Transmed MEA.

-Roberts was chairman of My Food Bag (2015-2019) and chairman of cricket company CricHQ (2016-2018) which is based in New Zealand.
+Roberts was chairman of My Food Bag (2015–2019) and chairman of cricket company CricHQ (2016–2018) which is based in New Zealand.

-Roberts was chairman of Beattie (2017-2019), the creative communications group.
-His remit – to take the London-headquartered integrated marketing agency and its Only boutiques into English-speaking countries around the world.
+Roberts was chairman of Beattie (2017–2019), the creative communications group.

-Recent appointments

-Roberts is an independent director of the UK grocery chain Booths (2017-present) and Chairman of English Lakes based company Herdy (2017-present).
+In 2017 Roberts became an independent director of the UK grocery chain Booths and chairman of English lakes-based company Herdy.